-Pro Bono Publico Poex By the King Houself 2013 Rex Art, Publications, and Websites Rex Proclamations Historically Rex has issued a proclamation declaring the date of the Carnival celebration and commanding his subjects to gather and join in the festivities.
+Rex Art, Publications, and Websites Rex Proclamations Historically Rex has issued a proclamation declaring the date of the Carnival celebration and commanding his subjects to gather and join in the festivities.
 When Rex began his reign over Mardi Gras in 1872, New Orleans was struggling through the years of Reconstruction, and civic leaders wanted to attract more visitors to the city.
 Proclamations were posted in train depots around the country, and Mardi Gras in New Orleans became a major tourist destination.
 Such proclamations were not issued after WWII.
 In 1980 the tradition was revived, and each year an artist selected by the Rex Organization creates an original Rex Proclamation art print highlighting the year's theme or one of the iconic images of Rex and Carnival.
-These sought-after collectors' items may be signed by the artist and by the King of Carnival, and always carry the notation "Rex Proclaims Carnival."
-The 2013 Rex Proclamation, created by New Orleans artist Shelley Hesse, colorfully responds to the theme of the 2013 Rex Parade, "All Creatures Great and Small."
-Information on the Rex Proclamation can be found on the Rex Organization's website.
-Rex Edicts and Invitations In 1872, one of the first acts of the newly crowned King of Carnival was to issue edicts commanding his subjects to gather in New Orleans to celebrate Mardi Gras, and these edicts were published in newspapers across the nation.
+These soughtafter collectors' items may be signed by the artist and by the King of Carnival, and always carry the notation "Rex Proclaims Carnival."
+The 2017 Rex Proclamation, created by well-known New Orleans artist Cleland Powell, references Carnival celebrations around the beautiful landscape of Rex's Winter Capital, Louisiana.
+Information about the Rex Proclamation can be found on the Rex Organization's website.
+Rex Edicts and Invitations

+In 1872, one of the first acts of the newly crowned King of Carnival was to issue edicts commanding his subjects to gather in New Orleans to celebrate Mardi Gras, and these edicts were published in newspapers across the nation.
 Since that time tens of millions of happy visitors have accepted his invitation to visit the Crescent City and participate in Carnival activities far more broad than Rex founders could have imagined.
 In past years, at the request of tourism officials, Rex has returned to that early tradition of formally extending his "Royal Invitation," inviting all to gather to New Orleans and join in the "Great Carnival Celebration."
 This document, incorporating art and text from a century ago, has become part of ceremonies opening the Mardi Gras season and is used by the tourism industry to warmly welcome our Carnival visitors.